dbeniamin/1-100_PythonCode_Challenge/README.md

 ### Project Structure:

 ### day specific .py files
-- **day specific .py files** These contain the daily course with personal comments in areas that i deemed necessary
+- **day specific .py files.** These contain the daily course with personal comments in areas that i deemed necessary
-- **day specific project folders** These contain the day specific projects with all the files and the structure of the project.
+- **day specific project folders.** These contain the day specific projects with all the files and the structure of the project.

 ### Requirements: